Washington School Counselor Association Annual Conference

 Dr. Cher Edwards

-Dr. Cher Edwards has been a Counselor Educator for over 25 years.
-Prior to living in Washington, Cher was a counselor and counselor educator in Ohio where she served on the State Board of Education and as the president of the Ohio Association for Multicultural Counseling and Development, the president of the South East Ohio Counselor Association, and president-elect of the Ohio Association for Spiritual, Ethical, and Religious Values in Counseling.
+Dr. Cher Edwards has been a Counselor Educator for over 25 years and is currently on faculty at Seattle Pacific University.
+Before moving to Washington, she was a counselor and counselor educator in Ohio, where she served on the State Board of Education and held leadership roles in several professional associations.

 This workshop is for educators, prevention providers, coalition members, law enforcement, probation officers, school administration, treatment providers, nurses, health care workers, and counselors.
 This workshop can cover alcohol and drug clothing, alcoholic energy drinks, prescription drug abuse and misuse, alcohol and drug concealment methods and containers, drug paraphernalia, drug related music and groups, logos, stickers, new technology, youth party tendencies, party games, non-traditional alcoholic beverages, social networking sites, synthetic drugs, OTC drugs, inhalants, marijuana concentrates, E-cigarettes, and popular party drugs, including opioids, Adderall, and ecstasy.
 This session can also cover common stash compartments that can be used to hide weapons inside everyday clothing containers and other items, in addition to the impact on traffic safety.
 In addition, the Tall Cop reviews the emerging trends of Xylazine, legal “gas station heroin” products, and Opioids.